mvolkmann/blog/src/swift/testflight.md

 1. Click the "Create" button.
 1. If a spinner is displayed for a long time, refresh the browser.
-1. The "App Store" tab is selected by default and all the fields on this page must be completed to deploy to the app store, but to just deploy to TestFlight, click the "TestFlight" tab.
+1. The "App Store" tab is selected by default and all the fields on this page must be completed to deploy to the app store.
+   But to just deploy to TestFlight, click the "TestFlight" tab.

 ### Part 3 - Creating a Build

-- Open the app in Xcode.
+1. Open the app in Xcode.
 1. Select the top entry in the Navigator.
 1. Select the first entry under TARGETS.
 1. Click the General tab.
 1. Set "Version" to "0.1.0" for the initial build which is a semantic version number.
    Modify this each time new bug fixes or features are being deployed.
+   (It seems I had to set all the "MARKETING_VERSION" values to "1" it order to successfully upload a build.)
 1. Set "Build" to "1".
 Increment this for each subsequent build with the same value for "Version".
-1. Verify that the file "Assets.xcassets" defines the image set "AppIcons" that contains icons for both iPhone and iPad.
+1. Verify that the file "Assets.xcassets" defines the image set "AppIcons" that contains icons for both iPhone and iPad (if building for both).
+1. If a paired watchOS app is included, the watch app will have its own "Assets.xcassets" file that must contain "AppIcons" for the watch.
 1. In the device list at the top, choose "Any iOS Device".
 1. Select Product ...
 Archive.
    This can take a few minutes to complete on a fast machine.